 Frequently Asked Questions

-• LM-A was established to support, encourage and strengthen confessional Lutherans in their faithfulness to God and his Word and to eventually establish a synod which ensures that people are served through the proclamation of the ‘whole counsel of God’.
-It is committed to ensuring that people in Australia are served with both the law and gospel so that God’s desire to bring peace and forgiveness of sins by grace alone, through faith alone in Christ alone is realised.
-LM-A confesses the whole of the Scriptures as the inspired and inerrant Word of God and subscribes to the Book of Concord of 1580 because it is a faithful exposition of the Scriptures.
-LM-A upholds the Theses of Agreement of the Lutheran Church of Australia (LCA).
+• Lutheran Mission -Australia was established to support, encourage and strengthen confessional Lutherans in their faithfulness to God and his Word.
+Our aim is to establish a synod which ensures that people are served through the proclamation of the ‘whole counsel of God’.
+We are committed to ensuring that people in Australia are served with both the law and gospel so that God’s desire to bring peace and forgiveness of sins by grace alone, through faith alone in Christ alone is realised.

 • The name Lutheran Mission – Australia has been chosen to emphasize both the strong commitment to the Lutheran Confessions and to the mission of preaching the gospel to the people of Australia and beyond.
 It seeks to support and advance the preaching of Law and Gospel that all people may be given the opportunity to ‘repent and believe’ (Mark 1:15) and so be saved.